ahurford/quantitative-training-resources/README.md

   * a.
 Edit directly on the github website
   * b.
 Download the file and edit it locally using your own software, then submit the update back to github.
 5. You can also add a file to the repository.
+6. To practice forking the repository and submitting a pull request (necessary for 4. and 5. above), here is a repository that you can practice on https://github.com/octocat/Spoon-Knife

 ### 3a.
 Editing directly on the github website
 1. Some files, notably .csv, .md, and .txt formats, can be edited directly on github.